SearchSG/dev-portal-admin-portal-docs/getting-started.md

-## Onboarding to SearchSG to start using Search
+## Getting Started - Onboarding Steps to start using Search

 ### Setting Up Your Tenant